maarten-pennings/TFLcam/mindstorms/README.md

   # result is a complete line from TFLcam or None
 ```

 The above fragments explain the core.
-The complete soure is available as [Python](RockPaperScissors.py)
+The complete source is more complex.
-but also as [Lego MindStorms file](RockPaperScissors.lms).
+It is available as [Python](RockPaperScissors.py) but also as [Lego MindStorms file](RockPaperScissors.lms).
 They should be the same (:-).
 It is the source for the rock-paper-scissors Robot Inventor application.

 (end)